-In this section you are asked to consider your programs, their learning outcomes, the annual number of completions, goals for completions and enrollment and efficiency trends.
+In this section, you are asked to consider and evaluate your programs, including their program learning outcomes, the annual number of completions, goals for completions, and enrollment and efficiency trends.

 PROGRAM LEARNING OUTCOMES

 Begin this section by reviewing the Program Review reports for programs and courses in Nuventive Improve (TracDat).
 All active course and program learning outcomes should be systematically assessed over a 3-year cycle.
 First, look at program learning outcomes.